-We hold the safety of our families and our children in the highest regard.
-Each weekend, our Families team follows these guidelines to ensure the protection of all our classrooms, volunteers and, especially, our children.
+We hold the safety of your family and children in the highest regard.
+Each weekend, our Families team follows these guidelines to ensure the protection of all our classrooms, volunteers, and your children.

-- ONLY volunteers on duty and parents of children on-site are allowed to enter the Families area [which extends from the Families entrance on Fischer to the middle of the main hallway]
+- ONLY volunteers on duty and parents of children on-site are allowed to enter the Families area 9which extends from the Families entrance on Fischer to the middle of the main hallway).

 - Volunteers are identified with a green lanyard and photo ID badge.
 RH staff and leaders are identified with a blue lanyard and photo ID badge.
 ONLY those wearing lanyards and badges are allowed to enter classrooms.

 - Each service has a “Shepherd Leader”.
 These leaders roam the hallways and classrooms throughout that service to offer assistance and to check in on the small group time.

 - No volunteer is EVER allowed to be alone with a child and all classrooms are equipped with windows.

 - No male volunteers are EVER allowed to change diapers or take children to restrooms.
 Female volunteers on bathroom-runs with kids must first check the bathroom and stalls before allowing kids to enter.